mikegagnon/gamer/README.md

 An AI Laboratory for JavaScript, designed to help students (A) acquire programming practice, and (B) develop AIs based on MiniMax.

+Gamer simplifies game development by providing out-of-the box graphics and controls.
+The student only needs to develop the game logic itself.

-Gamer simplifies development for games like:
+Gamer works well for games like:

 - Tic Tac Toe
 - Connect Four